ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/running_the_web_client.rst

    $ conda activate sens-calc

-Once you have set up your environment, run the web client as follows:

-1. Navigate to the ``web_client`` directory
-2. Start the application with the following command:
+4. Start the web client application

 .. code-block:: bash

-   $ python -m main
+   $ python -m web_client.main

-3. Point your browser at http://127.0.0.1:8000/ .
+5. Point your browser at http://127.0.0.1:8000/ .
 You should now see the Sensitivity Calculator web client.

 Running the web client in a container